bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>2.
 Using width descriptor:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The syntax is similar to the display density descriptor, but instead of display density values, we provide the actual width of the image.
+<p>The syntax is similar to the display density descriptor, but instead of display
+density values, we provide the actual width of the image.</p>

 <h5>Example:</h5>